cchurch/beatdown/README.md

 Recommended Software
 ====================

-* LightKey controls DMX stage lighting and is free for up to 24 channels and can be configured to respond to MIDI events
+* LightKey controls DMX stage lighting and is free for up to 24 channels and can be configured to respond to MIDI events:

    http://www.lightkeyapp.com/en/